zonneplan/KiBot/README.md

     - `options`: [dict] Options for the `boardview` output.
       * Valid keys:
         - `output`: [string='%f-%i%v.%x'] Filename for the output (%i=boardview, %x=brd).
 Affected by global options.
+    - `output_id`: [string=''] Text to use for the %I expansion content.
+To differentiate variations of this output.
     - `run_by_default`: [boolean=true] When enabled this output will be created when no specific outputs are requested.

 * BoM (Bill of Materials)